 Farming cooperatives for women provide income and opportunities

 Traditionally, women in Ethiopia have had limited access to financial resources and land.
 There are also social restrictions that prevent them from working far from their homes.
 In 2016, through Innovation for Rural Prosperity farming cooperatives for women, 700 female farmers have been trained in new farming techniques and have the opportunity to purchase land.
 Women’s participation helps supplement household incomes and ensures healthier diets for their families as new varieties of produce are consumed at home and sold for profit.

-The Government of Canada provides funding for this project.
-Additional funding is provided by the Manitoba Council for International Cooperation and individual donors.
+The Government of Canada provided funding for this project.
+Additional funding was provided by the Manitoba Council for International Cooperation and individual donors.